-In 2022, organizations that can transition from simply offering a product or a service to also building a vibrant community can unlock an extraordinary competitive advantage, creating a superior business model offering benefits such as:
+Today, organizations that can transition from simply offering a product or a service to also building a vibrant community can unlock an extraordinary competitive advantage, creating a superior business model offering benefits such as:

 Growing a community requires a delicate balance.
 Since you are competing in a fierce attention economy, it’s important to reflect and analyze what will make a mark for online spaces and communities in the year ahead.

 So what trends can you expect exactly?
 Here’s what we think.

 With everything being virtual nowadays, it’s more important now than ever to make sure your community is accessible to your target audience.
 The key to doing this is to choose a software that lets you build a browser-based community.

 Consider investing in a platform that offers a Progressive Web App (PWA).
 PWAs are extremely fast and work offline or on slow networks.
 You don't have to download the PWA unlike a mobile app, and therefore it’s always up to date.
 You can start a PWA using a browser and install an icon on the home screen for easy access (similar to a native app).
 Having a PWA also helps boost SEO, resulting in a higher Google ranking for your community.

 In terms of maintenance, a PWA means less work since the content is now delivered only to a single web-based platform.
 On top of all that, you don't even have to deal with the requirements and possible geographical restrictions of app stores.